 Another place you MUST visit is Duggfrisk.
 When we visited, they had no cook and were only offering Norwegian beverages, but something told us to stay and we’re so glad we did.
 We recommend Hansa and Solo!
-We talked with the staff for about 3 hours and made great friends.
-We learned about their country and about them as people.
+We talked to the staff for about three hours and made great friends.
+We learned about their country and them as people.
 Their stories were fascinating.
 We came back another night just to hang out with them again.
 If you visit, tell them Josh and Jenny from the U.S. sent you!
-So, although we cannot speak on the food, the company was well worth the visit… twice.
+So, although we cannot speak about the food, the company was well worth the visit… twice.

 Let’s go to Bergen!

 All in all, Bergen is a top-notch place with something for everyone.
 After spending five days in Oslo, we realized quickly how these two cities are so very different from each other.
 Guro even mentioned how Bergen people have a different sense of humor and style of living from those in Oslo.
 They were a lot friendlier than those in Oslo, but I wouldn’t let that stop you from visiting Oslo.
 Create your own opinions.
 Just know that Bergen will always have one thing that Oslo doesn’t – and that’s Marken Gjestehus.

 Make a trip to Bergen and stay at Marken Gjestehus for a central, safe, clean, and fun experience!

 Our special thanks to Marken Gjestehus for partnering with us and exceeding our expectations of how wonderful Bergen, Norway would turn out to be!
 Thank you!